syncfusion-content/xamarin-docs/Xamarin/Text-Input-Layout/Getting-Started.md

 {% endtabs %}

-### Adding hint
+### Adding a Hint
-Floating label for the text input layout can be added by setting the [Hint](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.TextInputLayout.SfTextInputLayout.html#Syncfusion_XForms_TextInputLayout_SfTextInputLayout_Hint) property.
-Visibility of the hint can be collapsed by setting the [ShowHint](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.TextInputLayout.SfTextInputLayout.html#Syncfusion_XForms_TextInputLayout_SfTextInputLayout_ShowHint) property to `false`.
-By default, this property is set to `true`.
+A floating label for the text input layout can be added by setting the [Hint](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.TextInputLayout.SfTextInputLayout.html#Syncfusion_XForms_TextInputLayout_SfTextInputLayout_Hint) property.
+The visibility of the hint can be collapsed by setting the [ShowHint](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.TextInputLayout.SfTextInputLayout.html#Syncfusion_XForms_TextInputLayout_SfTextInputLayout_ShowHint) property to `false`.
+By default, this property is `true`.

 {% tabs %}